Seasonal Affective Disorder in dogs

 This guide should not be used in place of some thorough pet first aid training.
 First Aid for Pets is an award-winning and market-leading pet first aid course.
 The best part?
 It’s all done online.

-Want some more practical guidance on looking after your dog?
-Check out the other guides in our Pet First Aid series: dehydration in dogs, poisoning in dogs and canine mental health.
+Want more practical guidance on looking after your dog?
+Check out the other guides in our Pet First Aid seriesdehydration in dogspoisoning in dogs, heat stroke in dogs and canine mental health.